thfrei/http-folder-sync/README.md

 # http-folder-sync (a.k.a hfs)
-Hnstantly share and sync a folder over an http-tunnel.
+Instantly share and sync a folder over an http-tunnel.

 Installation